-Park identifies hunter killed by bear in Alaska as Ohio man
+Park IDs hunter killed by grizzly bear in Alaska as Ohio man

 COPPER CENTER, Alaska (AP) — The hunter killed by a grizzly bear last weekend in a remote part of Alaska’s Wrangell-St. Elias National Park and Preserve was identified Thursday by park officials as a 22-year-old man from Ohio.

 The death of Austin Pfeiffer late Sunday was the first recorded fatal bear attack in the park since it was established in 1980, the park said in a statement.
-Park spokesperson Jan Maslen, said in an email that officials were not releasing his hometown at the family’s request.
+Park spokesperson Jan Maslen said that officials were not releasing his hometown at the family’s request.

 Pfeiffer was hunting with a friend and they were salvaging meat from a moose they killed a day earlier when the attack occurred, the statement said.